rqlite/rqlite/README.md

 ### Performance
 rqlite replicates SQLite for fault-tolerance.
 It does not replicate it for performance.
 In fact performance is reduced somewhat due to the network round-trips.

 Depending on your machine, individual INSERT performance could be anything from 1 operation per second to more than 10 operations per second.
-However, by using transactions, throughput will increase significantly, often by 2 orders or magnitude.
+However, by using transactions, throughput will increase significantly, often by 2 orders of magnitude.
 This speed-up is due to the way SQLite works.
 So for high throughput, execute as many commands as possible within a single transaction.

 ## Admin API
 An Admin API exists, which dumps some basic diagnostic and statistical information.
 Assuming rqlite is started with default settings, the endpoints are available like so: